 How to encourage cycling at schools with anti-cycling policies

-There is plenty of information available on how to promote cycling at schools that already have a positive outlook (you can learn more about this in the 'Working with the Willing' section).
+There is plenty of information available on how to promote cycling at schools that already have a positive outlook (you can learn more about this in the 'Working with the Willing' section below).
 This campaigning kit, however, is primarily to help people who are trying to change the attitudes of obstructive schools.

 Cycling allows children to travel quickly and independently through their local areas, providing not just autonomy and a learning experience, but a daily sense of achievement.
 We hope that this kit helps you work with your child (or children) to make cycling a part of their everyday life.
 Although many of the suggested actions need to be led by adults, the issue remains essentially about children, so we strongly encourage anyone using this kit to work closely with the affected child(ren) at every step of the process.

 The following pages set out some of the evidence and techniques that might come in useful when challenging bans imposed by schools.

-See also CTC's policy briefing on cycling to school.
+See also Cycling UK's policy briefing on cycling to school.

 Why cycle to school?

 We believe all children should have the opportunity to cycle to school.
 It contributes to the NHS-recommended 60 minutes of moderate exercise for 5-18 year-olds each day, tackles weight problems and improves concentration in the classroom.

 Cycling also gives children autonomy and the opportunity to learn how to explore and navigate their environment safely on their own – both of which are vital life skills.
 It is also inexpensive, good for the environment, and can help cut down on the congestion caused by the 29% of trips between 8 and 9am in Great Britain caused by the school run.

 The NHS says that to maintain a basic level of health, children and young people aged 5-18 need to do:

 At least 60 minutes (1 hour) of physical activity every day, which should range between moderate-intensity activity, such as cycling and playground activities and vigorous-intensity activity, such as fast running and tennis.